 If you’re specifically shopping for a mattress that can help alleviate your hip pain, you should know what to look out for and what to avoid.

-- Innerspring mattresses typically do not offer enough comfort for a sleep with hip pain, although if topped with a foam mattress topper you can get a good balance of support and contouring comfort.
+Innerspring mattresses are very supportive, bouncy, and generally more firm.
+These beds are the traditional style that many sleepers are accustomed to.
+Even though they are popular, innerspring mattresses typically do not offer enough comfort or pressure relief for a sleep with hip pain, although if topped with a foam mattress topper you can get a good balance of support and contouring comfort.

-- Memory foam mattresses and other foam blend mattresses are ideal for sleepers with hip pain because of their pressure-relieving properties and their ability to evenly distribute your body weight across the bed.
+Memory foam mattresses and other foam blend mattresses are very popular for bed-in-a-box companies.
+They are generally soft, pressure-relieving, and more affordable.
+Memory foam mattresses are ideal for sleepers with hip pain because of their pressure-relieving properties.
+Memory foam beds evenly distribute your body weight across the bed to avoid pain buildups in the pressure points.

-- Hybrid mattresses are a nice balance of the supportive benefits of coils and the contouring and pressure-relieving comfort of foam or latex.
-These are ideal beds for hip pain.
+Hybrid mattresses combine springs with a softer element on top like memory foam, latex, polyfoam, wool, or other materials.
+Hybrid mattresses offer a nice balance of the supportive benefits of coils and the contouring and pressure-relieving comfort of foam or latex.
+These are ideal beds for hip pain relief because of this combo.

-- Latex mattresses are similar to memory foam mattresses, though more bouncy and cooling.
-They make a good fit for sleepers with hip pain.
+Latex mattresses are similar to memory foam mattresses, though more bouncy and cooling.
+They make a good fit for sleepers with hip pain, though they are typically more expensive so keep that in mind if you’re shopping on a tight budget.

-- Size and weight.
-A person’s size and bodyweight can really determine what type of mattress they should pick to deal with their hip pain.
-For instance, if someone is on the lighter side, they can choose a mattress with a thinner comfort layer, and it will give them the pressure relief they require.
-However, if someone is heavier, they should pick a mattress with a thick comfort layer so that they do not “bottom out” and feel serious pressure on and hips when they hit the support layer.
+Your size and bodyweight can really determine what type of mattress you should pick to deal with your hip pain.
+For instance, if you’re on the lighter side, you can choose a mattress with a thinner comfort layer, and it will give you the pressure relief you require.
+However, if you’re heavier, you should pick a mattress with a thick comfort layer so that you do not “bottom out” and feel serious pressure on your hips.

 One of the highly effective options for relieving your hip pain is buying a new mattress, but if that isn’t in your budget, there are a few other options.

 As we mentioned before, your sleeping position can have a large impact on your pain, especially if you sleep in a way that adds pressure on certain joints.
-Sleeping on your side is not ideal for anyone who experiences back pain.
+Sleeping on your side is not ideal for anyone who experiences hip pain because of how much pressure you put on your hips.
 Flipping over to your back can be a good way to take some of the pressure off of your hips at night.

 Easier said than done, switching your sleeping position can prove to be a challenge.
 I recommend using pillows propped around your body to keep you from rolling over to your side, or a weighted blanket that can hold you in place.